diegosteiner/heimv/README.md

 docker-compose up app
 ```

-or with VS Code

-- Start in Container with Remote Containers Extension
+or with VS Code: [Reopen in Container] with Remote Containers Extension

-### Development Servers
+### Development servers

 Then inside the container you may run: